BATS IN THE ATTIC: BAT REMOVAL & BAT CONTROL IN VIRGINIA

 Inhaling the fungal spores from these dropping can sometimes cause a respiratory illness in humans, this is why any removal of bat guano should be performed by a professional Virginia Bat Removal Company with the proper equipment to perform the job safely.
 Proper precautions are necessary for any bat guano cleanup to prevent humans from contracting Histoplasmosis—which can be lethal to some people.

-The Bat Removal Process In Virginia
+The Bat Removal Process In Central Virginia

 The bat removal process in Virginia requires several steps.
 These steps must be done in a certain order and at the appropriate time of year.
 Shortcutting the process will often lead to additional problems and greater expense to the homeowner.
 If applicable, all steps in the bat remediation process must be completed.
 At a high level, the bat removal process involves the following steps: